 It is only recently that mental health has found its place on the international ‘Global Health’ agenda as one of the five most important Non Communicable Diseases.
-Mental ill-health is responsible for more disability than tuberculosis, malaria, cancer, ischaemic heart disease, and stroke; promoting mental health and wellbeing is written into SDG 3.4; mental health appeared clearly in this year’s Political Declaration on Universal Health Coverage.
+Mental ill-health is responsible for more disability than tuberculosis, malaria, cancer, ischaemic heart disease, and stroke; promoting mental health and wellbeing is written into SDG 3.4; mental health appeared clearly in the Political Declaration on Universal Health Coverage from some years ago.

 Mental illness is not a disease like other diseases.
 It is not binary (we are all on a sliding scale), and it does not know simple interventions that just need to be scaled up.
 Moreover, ‘mental health’ is an amalgam of various things that have completely different causes, and are very different in their appearance.
 The spectrum ranges from neurobiological disorders to non-individual, situation-related conditions and culture-bound expressions of social suffering that are understood differently in different socio-cultural contexts.
 There is much to be done to clarify the field, from emergency response for people who find themselves in traumatizing situations to a sustainable approach for patients with severe mental illness.